raindropio/help/docs/changelogs/web-desktop.md

 slug: /changelog
 ---

+### 5.7.3 (Feb 25, 2026)
+- Now all public pages are hosted on a dedicated website `raindrop.page` and your profile will have a subdomain like `username.raindrop.page`.
+This change was made to improve performance and reliability of public pages, as well as to provide better security and isolation from the main app.
+Your old public page links will continue to work and will be redirected to the new domain.
+If possible change your public page links to the new domain to avoid unnecessary redirects and improve loading speed.
+If you have any questions or issues with the new domain, please contact our support team.

 ### 5.7.2 (Feb 21, 2026)
 - [OneDrive](../using/backups/index.md#onedrive) as additional automatic backup destination (in addition to Dropbox and Google Drive)
 - Fix safari 26 preview height bug